Standardized Validation Rule API¶

 The Report object¶

-functions the validation rule
+Within the gen_report and transformed functions the validation rule

 can decide to return an object that represents an error/warning report.